-The Bonding Benefit runs concurrently with applicable Chevron leaves and any other similar federal, state or local leave laws.
-In cases where another applicable leave or law provides less than 100 percent of pay, the Bonding Benefit can be used as a top-up to make up the difference.
+The Bonding Benefit runs concurrently with applicable Chevron leaves and any other similar federal, state or local leave laws for similar purpose for use.
+In cases where another applicable leave or law provides less than 100 percent of pay, as applicable, any available Bonding Benefit will be used as a top-up to make up the difference.

-For example, if you work in California and are eligible for California Paid Family Leave benefits (PFL), which covers 55 percent of your regular base pay (up to a maximum benefit amount as defined by the state requirements), you can choose to use both your PFL and the Bonding Benefit to receive 100 percent of your base pay.
+For example, if you work in California and are eligible for and have available California Paid Family Leave benefits (PFL), which covers a percent of your regular base pay (up to a maximum benefit amount as defined by the state requirements), your PFL and the Bonding Benefit will combine so that you receive no more than 100 percent of your base pay.